Hampshire Development Centre

 The club/school Junior Prime Contact is the person who provides us with the nominations, and they are also able to 'remove' a player's nomination if they feel that player is no longer of the required standard for DC OR if that player has left the club or school.

 The club/school junior prime contact should let you know if they have removed your son/daughter's nomination, unless you have left the club or school and have moved to another.
-In that case you can safely assume that your nomination has been removed and that you need to speak to your new club/school JPC about a nomination for the current cycle.
+In that case you can safely assume that your nomination has been removed, and that you need to speak to your new club/school JPC about a nomination for the current cycle.

 The Hampshire Pathway Management System is designed to be the perfect tool to help us manage, track and administer the players in the Hampshire Player Pathway.
 It is solely focused on the Hampshire DC (Development Centre) and Hampshire AC (Academy Centre) and Hampshire PC (Performance Centre) activities.
 It does not link with other counties or with England Hockey.